pingidentity/pingdirectory-go-client/configurationapi/docs/AddMonitorProvider200Response.md

 `func (o *AddMonitorProvider200Response) HasUrnpingidentityschemasconfigurationmessages20() bool`

 HasUrnpingidentityschemasconfigurationmessages20 returns a boolean if a field has been set.

+### GetExtensionClass

+`func (o *AddMonitorProvider200Response) GetExtensionClass() string`

+GetExtensionClass returns the ExtensionClass field if non-nil, zero value otherwise.

+### GetExtensionClassOk

+`func (o *AddMonitorProvider200Response) GetExtensionClassOk() (*string, bool)`

+GetExtensionClassOk returns a tuple with the ExtensionClass field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExtensionClass

+`func (o *AddMonitorProvider200Response) SetExtensionClass(v string)`

+SetExtensionClass sets ExtensionClass field to given value.

+### GetExtensionArgument

+`func (o *AddMonitorProvider200Response) GetExtensionArgument() []string`

+GetExtensionArgument returns the ExtensionArgument field if non-nil, zero value otherwise.

+### GetExtensionArgumentOk

+`func (o *AddMonitorProvider200Response) GetExtensionArgumentOk() (*[]string, bool)`

+GetExtensionArgumentOk returns a tuple with the ExtensionArgument field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExtensionArgument

+`func (o *AddMonitorProvider200Response) SetExtensionArgument(v []string)`

+SetExtensionArgument sets ExtensionArgument field to given value.

+### HasExtensionArgument

+`func (o *AddMonitorProvider200Response) HasExtensionArgument() bool`

+HasExtensionArgument returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)